 Click here for Protocols for AIS Lake Monitoring to guide you to look for AIS on your lake.
 (Special thanks to Dan Kittilson for developing this Eyes on the Water program.)

-Zebra Mussel Settlement Samplers (ZMSS) are available through Hubbard COLA; email hccolamn@gmail.com.
-These pvc pipes hang on rope from your dock below the water's surface where microscopic ZM veligers (tiny baby ZM) may float by and may settle, cling, and grow until you can "see" and "detect" them.
+Zebra Mussel Settlement Samplers (ZMSS) are available for free through Hubbard COLA; email hccolamn@gmail.com.
+These pvc pipes hang on a rope from your dock below the water's surface about a foot from the bottom of the lake where microscopic ZM veligers (tiny baby ZM unseen by the naked eye) may float by and may settle, cling to, and then grow until you can "see" and "detect" them.
+The ZMSS is just one of the tools in the toolkit for finding ZM.

-In the autumn of each year we will send a link to an on-line survey to past participants (our "Citizen Watch Volunteers") to help us evaluate our “Eyes on the Water” efforts.
-We are always looking for more volunteers so if you would like to be included in this mailing of the survey, send us a request at hccolamn@gmail.com with your name and lake please.
+In August of each year, HCCOLA will send a link to the on-line survey to past participants to help us evaluate our “Eyes on the Water” efforts.
+We are always looking for more volunteers so if you would like to be included in this mailing of the survey, please send us a request at hccolamn@gmail.com with your name and lake please.
 You can also complete the survey by using the link below and you will be included in future mailings.
-All of us at Hubbard COLA thank you for your efforts to keep our area lakes AIS-free.
+All of us at Hubbard COLA thank you for your efforts to keep our area lakes clean and healthy!

 Click here for the guide: How to use your Zebra Mussel Settlement Sampler (ZMSS) for Early Detection of Zebra Mussels